 - I think Jane and I met ~3 years ago.

-Your knowledge of punctuation will enhance once you know what a backslash is for.
-You won’t find it in letter writing, business writing, and other forms of writing.
+You won’t find the backslash in letter writing, business writing, and other forms of writing.
 This punctuation mark is used for programming or coding, so don’t mix it with the forward slash.

-The at symbol is a substitute for the word, but only for informal writing.
+The “@” symbol is a substitute for the word “at,” but only for informal writing.
 Its only purpose in informal writing is when you’re writing email addresses.

 Example: